vairojarela/adogtion-jairoVarela-polRibas-ironhack/README.md

 ## Description

-Small app for conect animal shelter with users that want adopt a new ped.
+Express app for connecting animal shelters with users that want adopt a new pet.

-This app have two differents users:
+This app has two differents users:
     - Regular User
     - Animal Shelter
-code by: Jairo Varela and Pol Ribas for Ironhack WEV-DEV Bootcamp

 ## User Stories